Pharmacies now offering COVID-19 vaccines: Here's what you need to know

 In Alabama, for example, Walmart pharmacies will get federal shipments of the vaccine, while in California, CVS and Rite Aid are expected to receive doses.
 Shipments of the vaccine are going to Hy-Vee and CPESN USA locations in Iowa, and to Albertsons, Costco and Health Mart pharmacies in Washington state.
 Look up your state here.

-Hillcrest Pharmacy in Vernon, Texas, received its first federal shipment of Moderna vaccine Thursday at 3 p.m., and was vaccinating patients by 3:30 p.m., according to AmerisourceBergen, a drug wholesale company and cooperative of 4,500 independently owned pharmacies.
+At Hillcrest Pharmacy in Vernon, Texas, the first federal shipment of Moderna vaccine arrived February 11 at 3 p.m., and pharmacy staff were vaccinating patients by 3:30 p.m., according to AmerisourceBergen, a drug wholesale company and cooperative of 4,500 independently owned pharmacies.

 The rural town of 11,000 has a sizable elderly population, with the pharmacy having many Medicare patients.
 Most of the pharmacy's patients can't travel to large vaccination clinics, an Amerisource spokesperson told CBS MoneyWatch.
 Hilcrest's owners, Adam and Traci Bayer, reported between 500 and 1,000 patients on their wait list, he added.